Smartening up appearance and function

 Furniture and flooring can be made of a number of materials, including wood, metal and plastic.
 The choice of coating will depend on the substrate and the end use: indoor and outdoor applications, for example, might require different properties.

-To prolong their life and protect them from the damaging effects of heat and light, coatings require stabilization.
+To prolong their life and protect them from the damaging effects of heat and light, coatings require additives for stabilization.

-SONGWON offers a comprehensive range of high-value, high-performance coating stabilizers for numerous substrates, including steel, wood, ceramics, special composites, plastic films and plastic parts used in the architecture and industrial, architectural and decorative, automotive and transportation, and furniture and flooring industries among others.
+SONGWON develops, manufactures and supplies a comprehensive range of high-value, high-performance coating stabilizers for numerous substrates, including steel, wood, ceramics, special composites, plastic films and plastic parts used in the architecture and industrial, architectural and decorative, automotive and transportation, and furniture and flooring industries among others.